kravinoofficial/Kalary-Booking/SETUP.md

 4. Add email notifications
 5. Create mobile-responsive improvements

-Your Kalary Booking System is now ready to use! 🎭
+Your Kalari Booking System is now ready to use! 🎭